mtw/mtw.github.io/Pelican/content/blog/2015-08-12-general-and-miRNA-mediated-mrna-degradation-occurs-on-ribosome-complexes-in-drosophila-cells.rst

 mRNA degradation and translation has been noted for many years, it has led to the hypothesis that mRNAs could be degraded on the ribosome.

-We have recently published a study that strongly supports the hypothesis that the ribosome is a very general site not only for general 5' to 3' mRNA degradation in *Drosophila* but also for the miRNA-mediated mRNA degradation pathway:
+In the present study we provide evidence that the ribosome is a universal site not only for general 5' to 3' mRNA degradation in *Drosophila* but also for the miRNA-mediated mRNA degradation pathway.

+.. button-primary:: {static}/files/papers/Antic-2015.pdf

+    Download PDF

-.. block-default:: Abstract
+.. frame:: Abstract

   The translation and degradation of mRNAs are two key steps in gene expression that are highly regulated and targeted by many factors,